NETWAYS/gitlab-training/Introduction/03_Basics.md

 It is sometimes referred to as the "index", but it’s also common to refer to it as the staging area.

+The `Git directory` is where Git stores the metadata and object database for your project.
+This is the most important part of Git, and it is what is copied when you clone a repository from another computer.

 ~~~ENDSECTION~~~

 ~~~SECTION:handouts~~~

 ****

-The `Git directory` is where Git stores the metadata and object database for your project.
-This is the most important part of Git, and it is what is copied when you clone a repository from another computer.
+`Modified` means that you have changed the file but have not committed it to your Git database yet.

+`Staged` means that you have marked a modified or added file in its current version to go into your next commit snapshot.

+`Committed` means that the data is safely stored in your local database.

 The `working directory` is a single checkout of one version of the project.
 These files are pulled out of the compressed database in the Git directory